Liu-group/AutoSolvate/docs/UserManual.rst

      - Number of steps to increase the kinetic energy of the system, allowing the simulation to reach an equilibrium state and sample different conformations.
 Setting to 0 skips the MM heating step.
      - int
      - 10000
-     - n > 0
+     - n >= 0
    * - MM NPT pressure equilibration steps
-     - Number of MM NPT steps, setting to 0 skips the MM NPT step.
+     - Number of steps to adjust the volume of the simulation box to maintain constant pressure while allowing the system to reach thermodynamic equilibrium.
+Setting to 0 skips the MM NPT step.
      - int
      - 300000
-     - n > 0
+     - n >= 0
    * - MM NVE production run steps
-     - Number of MM NVE steps, setting to 0 skips the MM NVE step.
+     - Number of steps to evolve the system under constant particle number (N), volume (V), and energy (E) freely without any external constraints.
+Setting to 0 skips the MM NVE step.
      - int
      - 0
-     - n > 0
+     - n >= 0